Blog/What Is a Good PSAT Score? Benchmarks by Grade Level (2026)

 Goal: National Merit Semifinalist

 You need to score in the top 1% of test takers in your state.
-Cutoffs vary by state but generally require a PSAT score of 1400-1490+ (Selection Index of 209-224).
-Competitive states like California, New Jersey, and Massachusetts have the highest cutoffs.
+For the Class of 2026, cutoffs ranged from a Selection Index of 210 (smaller states) to 225 (Massachusetts and New Jersey), corresponding to PSAT scores roughly in the 1380-1500 range.
+Competitive states like California, New Jersey, Massachusetts, and Virginia have the highest cutoffs.
 See the PSAT Score Range guide for state-by-state cutoff details.

 Goal: National Merit Commended